Gluten Free, Vegan, Quinoa Batter Bread Recipe

 To lighten the overpowering quinoa flavor I discovered

-flour is an equal substitute for quinoa
+that oat flour is an equal substitute for quinoa

 flour, (the major portion of my Walmart Great Value